ArchipelagoMW/Archipelago/docs/setup_en.md

 ### Connect to the Multiserver

-Once both the client and the emulator are started, you must connect them.
-Within the emulator click on the "Tools" menu and select "Lua Console".
+Once both the client and the emulator are started, they must be connected. **This should happen automatically** However, if the lua script window doesn't appear, then within the emulator click on the "Tools" menu and select "Lua Console".
 Click the folder button or press Ctrl+O to open a Lua script.
 Navigate to your Archipelago install folder and open `data/lua/connector_bizhawk_generic.lua`.

 To connect the client to the multiserver simply put `<address>:<port>` on the text field on top and press enter (if the server uses a password, type in the bottom text field